 Total employment is disaggregated into 20 industrial sectors based on North American Industry Classification System (NAICS).
 Individual equations incorporate "structural" variables that are forecast in prior modules, such as hours worked, real GDP, real personal income, the S&P 500 Stock Index adjusted for inflation, interest rates, and demographic variables.
-The general approach is to estimate an error-correction model (ECM), and if the level variables in the ECM are not significant, then to use a model in log differences.
+The general approach is to estimate an error-correction model (ECM), although the error correction term is dropped if not significant.
 Some of the sectors are modeled in fourth differences to remove seasonality.
 In order to capture seasonality in those that were modeled in first differences, we add time-variant seasonal dummy variables, which are constructed using the X11 procedure developed by the U.S. Census Bureau.